getsentry/sentry-unity/test/Sentry.Unity.Tests/README.md

-# Development setup

-All build variables and settings are stored in `Directory.Build.props`.

-## Sentry.Unity

-TBD

-## Sentry.Unity.Editor

-TBD

 ## Sentry.Unity.Tests

 We need to support `Unity` [coroutines](https://docs.unity3d.com/Manual/Coroutines.html) in `nunit` tests.
 This is done via `UnityTestAttribute` which is **NOT** included in `nunit`.
 The needed infrastructure for the attribute (and the attribute itself) is located inside `UnityEngine.TestRunner.dll`.